westerncanada/AD2USBSerialConverter/index.md

 - [Mini360](https://www.aliexpress.com/item/32411154908.html) DC-DC Buck converter to power the FS100P (taking 12v from the panel down to 3.3v)
 - Capton or generic equivalent tape for insulating the buck converter and providing strain relief.

+### Soldering
+- Use a fine tip iron (mine is an 8 watt Weller)
+- Use flux on the pads/holes and when you tin the wire tips
+- Don't use too much heat
+- if you're new to soldering this might not be the project for you - Big Clive has a good [intro to soldering](https://www.youtube.com/watch?v=aIab66EgfHM)

 ### Wiring

 On the AD2USB there are two surface mount pads for an interface connector, you can purchase these or solder directly to the pins that provide RX/TX on the board.
 These are on the connector labeled "CON3" and are the pads on the uppermost right side when the screw post terminals are pointing down.

-I soldered mine and then used capton tape to help prevent the wires from peeling off the pads from the board.
+I soldered mine through the holes and then used capton tape to help prevent the wires from peeling off the pads from the board.

 ![Image](images/ad2usbpads.png)